How to Reconstitute Peptides with Bacteriostatic Water

 Opened (Punctured) Vials

-- 28-day rule: Once the rubber stopper is punctured, use within 28 days per USP <797> guidelines
+- 28-day rule: Once the rubber stopper is punctured, date the vial and use within 28 days unless the manufacturer specifies a shorter or longer period[2]

 - Temperature: Room temperature remains acceptable; refrigeration is optional for the diluent itself

-- Label the date: Mark the vial with the date of first puncture—do not rely on memory
+- Label the date: Mark the vial with the date of first puncture and the reconstitution date—tracking both is essential for monitoring shelf life.
+Do not rely on memory.

 - Discard after 28 days: Even if volume remains, the preservative system can no longer guarantee sterility beyond this window